 If you love incredibly personalized service from some of the genuinely nicest people you’ll meet, fantastic views, wonderful French food, a room you won’t want to leave, VIP access to one of the best beaches, and you do not mind driving 10 minutes to Grand Case or Orient Beach … then book one of those 6 coveted rooms or 2 villas at Karibuni Boutique Hotel now!

-We rarely stay at a hotel twice.
-We already booked another stay at Karibuni.
+We have already stayed at this hotel twice.
 That tells you something.

 Let me know in the comments below!

 We have booked Karibuni for our anniversary trip this August.
 We are “Ladera” lovers and have been to St. Lucia 3 times, always returning to Ladera.
 I found Karibuni and fell in love.
 We got the suite with the pool.